iamkahvi/iamkahvi.github.io/_pages/book-list.md

 ## <u> this year </u>

 - <b>Fleishman Is in Trouble</b> - <em>25/11/2019</em>
 A story about a couple.
 Their divorce, their children, the origins of their conflict.
-Told from the perspective of the husband’s close friend.
-It gives an interesting perspective from both sides.
-The husband, Toby, gets closer to the kids while the wife, Rachel, is determined to work more.
+Told from the perspective of the husband’s close friends.
+The narrative explores both sides of the conflict.
+The husband, Toby, is more responsible for the kids while the wife, Rachel, is determined to work more.
 Made me think about the idea that there’s not always a culprit for bad shit that happens.
 Sometimes you can’t blame anyone.
-Even though it’s full of these bleak realizations, I still enjoyed it.
+Despite that bleak realization, it's still a funny book and I enjoyed it.
 <br><br>

 - <b>Alex's Adventures in Numberland</b> - <em>04/10/2019</em>